httpwg/http-extensions/draft-thomson-http-encryption.md

 * The JWE Encrypted Key is empty, as stipulated by the direct encryption algorithm.

-* The JWE Initialization Vector ("iv") for each record is set to the 96-bit integer value of the record sequence number, starting at zero.
+* The JWE Initialization Vector ("iv") for each record is set to the exclusive or of the 96-bit record sequence number, starting at zero, and a value derived from the input keying material (see {{nonce}}).
 This value is also not transmitted.

 * The final value is the concatenated JWE Ciphertext and the JWE Authentication Tag, both expressed without URL-safe Base 64 encoding.
 The "." separator is